Overview of Cloud Threats Category

 Cloud SQL Ransom rule set

-To use the Cloud SQL Ransom rule set, make sure that Google Cloud services are also configured to record data to the following logs:
+To use the Cloud SQL Ransom rule set, we recommend that you collect the following Google Cloud data:

 CDIR SCC Enhanced rule sets

-Rule sets that begin with the name CDIR SCC Enhanced help identify threats in Google Cloud environments using Security Command Center Premium findings contextualized with several other Google Cloud log sources including the following:
+All rule sets that begin with the name CDIR SCC Enhanced use Security Command Center Premium findings contextualized with several other Google Cloud log sources, including the following:

 • Cloud Audit Logs